wso2/docs-is/en/identity-server/next/docs/deploy/deployment-guide.md

     ??? info "About Caching"
         <ul>
             <li><b>Why caching</b></br>Caching is an additional layer on top of the databases.
-It enables keeping the recently used data fetched from the database in local memory so that for subsequent data requests, ,the data can be served from the local memory instead of fetching from the database.
+It enables keeping the recently used data fetched from the database in local memory so that for subsequent data requests, , the data can be served from the local memory instead of fetching from the database.
 You need to evaluate certain advantages and disadvantages when deciding on your caching strategy.</li>
             <li><b>Advantages</b>
                 <ul>
                     <li>The load on the underlying database or LDAP is reduced as data is served from already fetched data in memory.</li>